-The generated MC ensemble (Figure 9a) confirmed a significantly anisotropic distribution of the protons.
+The generated MC ensemble (Figure 8a) confirmed a significantly anisotropic distribution of the protons.
 They are concentrated on one side of the nitroxide fragment.
+This means that molecules with different orientation in the external magnetic field have different hyperfine spectra (as discussed in Section 4.1) and the orientation averaging must be done.
 The model compound 1 contains 158 chemically unexchangeable protons of which 13 belong to the rigid nitroxide unit.
+The remaining

-The remaining 145 protons are distributed within a volume of approximately 15 nm^3 if the boundaries of the conformational ensemble are approximated as a box.
+- 455 145 protons are distributed within a volume of approximately 15 nm3 if the boundaries of the conformational ensemble are approximated as a box.
 This results in an estimated mean local proton concentration of 16.1 M which is in good agreement with the ih-RIDME data.
 Nevertheless, the protons are distributed inhomogeneously and form distinct clouds localized around the PEG chains.
-On the larger scale, the proton ensemble has an ellipsoidal shape with a maximal electron-proton distance of ca. 3.5 nm.

-We converted this ensemble into a distribution of local proton densities.
-For each conformer, we computed the hyperfine 465 coupling constants with protons in point-dipole approximation.
+On the larger scale, the proton ensemble has an ellipsoidal shape with a maximal electron-proton distance of ca. 3.5 nm. - We converted this ensemble into a distribution of local proton densities.
+For each conformer, we computed the hyperfine coupling constants with protons in point-dipole approximation.
 The width of the corresponding hyperfine spectrum σ was calculated according to the Eq.
-(25).
-The averaging of the molecular orientation was done by sampling the direction of the external magnetic field (thereby, the electron's and nuclear spins quantization axis) over a spherical grid.

-To perform the calculation, it is important to determine which protons of the molecule contribute to the spectral diffusion in the ih-RIDME experiment.
-We performed a simple estimation of the blocking radius by introducing the global cutoff radius
+(10).
+The averaging of the molecular orientation was done by sampling the direction of the external magnetic field (thereby, the electron's and nuclear spins quantization axis) over a spherical grid. - To reproduce the experimental distribution $p(\sigma)$, it is important to determine which protons of the molecule contribute to 465 the spectral diffusion in the ih-RIDME experiment.
+We performed a simple estimation of the blocking radius by introducing the global cutoff radius $r{\rm cut}$.

-- 470 $r{\rm cut}$.
 The protons lying closer to the electron spin than the cutoff are excluded from the nuclear ensemble.
-We scanned $r{\rm cut}$ in the range from 0.5 nm to 2.0 nm and recomputed the distribution of σ at each value (see Figure 9b).
+We scanned $r{\rm cut}$ in the range from 0.5 nm to 2.0 nm with a step of 0.05 nm and recomputed the distribution of σ at each value (see Figure 8b).
 If close protons are included in the calculation the predicted distribution is shifted to the higher mean values and is broadened.
-We found that $r{\rm cut} = 1.55$ nm leads to the best agreement of the distribution functions based on the rmsd-criterion.
-At this value, the mean values of the experimental and calculated distributions are also close (see SI S5).
-The comparison of standard deviation and the skewness - 475 shows a deviation and the reason can be both in the experimental uncertainties and in the ensemble generation.
+We found that $r{\rm cut} = 1.55$ nm leads to the best agreement of the distribution functions - 470 based on the rmsd-criterion.
+At this value, the mean values of the experimental and calculated distributions are also close (see SI S6).
+The comparison of standard deviation and the skewness shows a deviation and the reason can be both in the experimental uncertainties and in the ensemble generation.
 Overall, we conclude that the unrestrained conformational ensemble of compound 1 satisfactorily reproduces the experiment.
 This could be expected because the model compound 1 does not contain groups with specific interaction, e.g. hydrogen bonding.
-We tried to improve the agreement by choosing a different force field or by allowing the distribution around the canonical dihedral angles.
-It was found that these steps had a weak influence on the properties of the conformational ensemble and accordingly - 480 a weak effect on the predicted distribution of local proton density.
-A further improvement step would be to develop a better physical model for the blocking radius based on the nuclear coordinates.
-It is feasible to expect that the characteristic size of the blocking radius may be different for the conformers with different spatial properties.
-Furthermore, in relatively compact structures with high anisotropy, where electron-nuclear vectors are significantly correlated with nuclear-nuclear vectors, the blocking radius may also depend on the orientation of the molecule in the external magnetic field.
-Nevertheless, our current calculation provides an understanding of the sensitivity area of the ih-RIDME method.
+We tried to improve the agreement by choosing a different - 475 force field or by allowing the distribution around the canonical dihedral angles.
+It was found that these steps had a weak influence on the properties of the conformational ensemble and accordingly a weak effect on the predicted distribution of local proton density.